 Some power plants can switch between coal and natural gas for fuel

-“Coal-to-gas switching” refers to power plants deciding to use natural gas in place of coal as fuel.
-Given sustained low natural gas prices, and the fact that natural gas burns more cleanly than coal, coal-to-gas switching rose for most of 2012.
-This trend increases natural gas demand and provides some support to natural gas prices, which helps upstream energy producers with significant natural gas production.
+“Coal-to-gas switching” is a term used for when power plants decide to use natural gas in place of coal as fuel.
+Given sustained low natural gas prices, and the fact that natural gas burns more cleanly than coal, coal-to-gas switching had been rising for most of 2012.
+This trend increases natural gas demand and provides some support to natural gas prices, helping upstream energy producers with significant natural gas production.
 Power producers are incentivized to use more natural gas and less coal when natural gas prices fall relative to coal prices.
 So the ratio of natural gas prices to coal prices is one important factor that can drive natural gas demand.

-In 2012, coal-to-gas switching helped support natural gas prices, but this year’s higher gas prices made natural gas give some market share back to coal
+In 2012, coal-to-gas switching helped support natural gas prices—but this year’s higher gas prices caused natural gas to give some market share back to coal

-Despite the recent decline in market share on a year-over-year basis, many expect that coal-to-gas switching will continue to be a long-term trend.
-For example, the government agency known as the Energy Information Administration (EIA) noted in a report from December 2012 that in its forecast, coal remains the largest energy source for energy generation, but “its share of total generation declines from 42 percent in 2011 to 35 percent in 2040.”
-The EIA also stated that market concerns about greenhouse gas emissions continue to dampen the expansion of coal-fired capacity in its forecasts.
+Despite the recent decline in market share on a year-over-year basis, many expect that coal-to-gas switching will remain a long-term trend.
+For example, the government agency known as the Energy Information Administration (the EIA), noted in a report from December 2012 that in its forecast, coal remains the largest energy source for energy generation, but “its share of total generation declines from 42 percent in 2011 to 35 percent in 2040.”
+The agency also states that market concerns about GHG emissions continue to dampen the expansion of coal-fired capacity in its forecasts.
 For more on this trend, see our series Why has natural gas gained popularity among power generators?